 The Victorian Health Minister, the Hon.
-Mary-Anne Thomas, visited our new Palliative Care Hub and Wellness Centre in Narre Warren today and met with staff, volunteers and client Ivan D’Cruz.
+Mary-Anne Thomas, visited our new Palliative Care Hub and Wellness Centre in Narre Warren in September and met with staff, volunteers and client Ivan D’Cruz.
 Our CEO Kelly Rogerson took the opportunity to thank the Victorian Government for their $2 million contribution towards the building, due to be completed later this year.

 Ms Rogerson told the Minister that community palliative care services across the state are experiencing increased demand as a result of our ageing population and the COVID-19 pandemic and stressed the desperate need for more palliative care funding to ensure all Victorians can access the care they need where and when they need it.

 “The Andrews Labor Government is proud to contribute $2 million to help you realise the vision for Palliative Care South East,” Ms Thomas told the assembled group adding that the Victorian Government was spending $32 million on palliative care across the state this year.

 “Dignity, respect and care, that’s what the health system is all about.
 We can sometimes lose sight of this and this building embodies that,” she said.